Aantrreksh/sql-query/sqlref/sql_reference.md

 USING TIME_SERIES_FORMAT(key="location", timetick="timestamp", value="humidity", starttime="2011-12-03T10:15:30") in ts
 ```

 Create a time series per location with no TRS, store it with the name "ts".
-If no granularity or start time is provided, a TRS is not associated with the time series and therefore with_trs runs into exception.
+If no granularity or start time is provided, a TRS is not associated with the time series, and therefore with_trs runs into exception.

 ```sql
 SELECT